Date and Time

 Kathy Chiang is a veteran of the collegiate esports space, starting as a student organizer in 2012.
 Her experience with the grassroots scene led to an internship at Riot Games before she joined the Esports department at the University of California, Irvine as Assistant Director to develop the first official esports program at a public institution in 2016.
 Currently, she serves as Vice President of the Board of Directors for the Voice of Intercollegiate Esports (VOICE).

-Nyle Sky Kauweloa is a PhD candidate at the University of Hawaii’s Communication and Information Sciences program.
+Nyle Sky Kauweloa received a PhD degree from the University of Hawaii’s Communication and Information Sciences program.
 Broadly, his research interests are at the intersection of technology, society, and gaming.
 His dissertation work is an ethnographic study of the still-emerging scene of college esports in the United States, which included his doing fieldwork at the University of California, Irvine.
 His most recent writing on esports is a book chapter (“The Emergence of College Esports in North America”) for Global esports: Transformation of Cultural Perceptions of Competitive Gaming (2021).
 Outside of research, Mr. Kauweloa serves on the board of the Electronic Gaming Federation (a collection of 40 Division-1 colleges with esports programmatic investments), and the newly launched VOICE, a non-profit of college esports leadership in higher education.

 Dr Yupei Zhao (PhD in University of Leicester, UK) is an “Hundred Talent Program Young Professor” and doctorial tutor in college of Media and International Culture in Zhejiang University.
 She is currently vice chair-elected of International Communication Association Popular Media and Culture Division, vice dean of Chinese Society for Science and Technology Jounalism in Game and eSports Communication Research Professionals.
 Co-founder of UK-China Media and Communication Association.
 Before joining ZJU, she was working as a senior research associate in school of Communciation and Design in Sun Yat-sen University.
 Meanwhile, Yupei Zhao has been invited as senior researcher in Institute of Asia and Pacific Studies, China Policy institute at University of Nottingham (UK), and the Eurasian Sport Industry at Emlyon’s Shanghai Campus, visiting professor in Xi’an-Liverpool University and Beijing Institute of Technology.